fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 ![NativeConstants](NativeConstants.JPG)

 > [!NOTE]
-> The Powershell Cmdlet `Get-WindowsDeveloperLicense` is using C:\Windows\System32\WSClient.dll whereas Visual Studio is calling the Wow64 version of this library, but there is very little differences between the two.
+> The Powershell Cmdlet Get-WindowsDeveloperLicense is using C:\Windows\System32\WSClient.dll whereas Visual Studio is calling the Wow64 version of this library, but there is very little differences between the two.

-With all these information, we can now open the WSClient.dll in a disassembler (like [Ghidra](https://ghidra-sre.org/)) to find a way to change the return code of the function `CheckDeveloperLicense`.
+With all these information, we can now open the WSClient.dll in a disassembler (like [Ghidra](https://ghidra-sre.org/)) to find a way to change the return code of the function CheckDeveloperLicense.
-Fortunately, there's only one place - near the end of the function - where the return code 'ErrorExpiredHR 0x80090317' is set.
+Fortunately, there's only one place - near the end of the function - where the return code "ErrorExpiredHR 0x80090317" is set.
 ![Ghidra01](Ghidra01.JPG)

 By changing this value to 0x00000000 we can transform it into a "success":